William A. Miller

 Correctional Officer William A. Miller and Senior Officer Harold P. Stites were killed in the three-day riot and revolt by inmates at USP Alcatraz that occurred May 2-4, 1946.
 The major disturbance, referred to as "the Battle of Alcatraz" and popularly known as the "Alcatraz Blastout," started as an elaborate escape plot that ringleaders decided to turn into a fight to the death when the attempt failed.

 On May 2, 1946, six inmates took nine officers hostage and broke into a gun gallery, where they secured weapons.
-When their initial plan to make their escape through the recreation yard failed, they took control of one of the cellblocks and settled in for a siege that lasted until the morning of May 4.
+When their initial plan to make their escape through the recreation yard failed, they took control of one of the cellblocks and settled in for a siege that lasted two days until the morning of May 4.
 While in control of the cell house, they severely beat the hostages and shot several of them point-blank with one of the captured weapons.
 They also fired upon officers both inside and outside the cell house.

 Officer William A. Miller was on duty in the cell house when "the Battle of Alcatraz" began.
 He had just finished letting several inmates out into the recreation yard and had not yet returned the yard door key to the gun gallery, where all weapons and keys were kept.
 Officer Miller was one of several officers and inmates taken hostage and placed in cells.
 He hid the recreation yard door key in the cell's toilet, and by the time the inmates found it, the escape attempt had been discovered.
 One of the inmates, Joseph Paul Cretzer, shot at the hostages confined in the cells, wounding several.